tannewt/wa-law.org/bill/2021-22/esb/5901/1/README.md

     k.
 "Third-party warehouser" means a person taxable under RCW 82.04.280(1)(d);

-    l.
+    l. **"Qualifying county" means a county that has a population less than 650,000 at the time an application is submitted under this section and RCW 82.12.820;**

+    m.
 "Warehouse" means an enclosed building or structure in which finished goods are stored.
 A warehouse building or structure may have more than one storage room and more than one floor.
 Office space, lunchrooms, restrooms, and other space within the warehouse and necessary for the operation of the warehouse are considered part of the warehouse as are loading docks and other such space attached to the building and used for handling of finished goods.
 Landscaping and parking lots are not considered part of the warehouse.
 A storage yard is not a warehouse, nor is a building in which manufacturing takes place; and

-    m.
+    n.
 "Wholesaler" means a person who makes "sales at wholesale" as defined in chapter 82.04 RCW of tangible personal property, but "wholesaler" does not include a person who makes sales exempt under RCW 82.04.330.

 3. [Empty]